leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > Even worse is the "horse-trading" sort of compromise: "\[...\] Neither of us agree.
 If you stop objecting to my proposal, I'll stop objecting to your proposal and we'll put them both in."

 All these are related to people giving up on caring about the issue.
-This is problematic, and unfortunately I'm unsure what the best way is to revive the interest of the group.
+This is problematic, and unfortunately I'm unsure of the best way to revive the interest of the group.
 Perhaps taking a break and coming back another week?

 > One hundred people for and five people against might not be rough consensus

 > Five people for and one hundred people against might still be rough consensus

-[The original document](https://tools.ietf.org/html/rfc7282 "IETF") gives more detailed examples \[33\], with the main takeaway coming back to what determing whether the objection is a fundamental flaw or not.
+[The original document](https://tools.ietf.org/html/rfc7282 "IETF") gives more detailed examples \[33\], with the main takeaway coming back to whether the objection is a fundamental flaw or not.
 The number of people for or against does not matter.

 > We may use the "hell yeah" principle for hiring and some other decisions, but we use the quick iteration principle when we ship things.
 We don’t aim for perfection the first time — we build fast, we ship, we learn, we iterate, and we ship again

 I agree.
 As can be inferred from my writing, I'm biased towards experimenting.
 You don't know what you don't know, and you can't find out until you try.
 There's too many slide decks and too much theorising compared to people actually executing, since the former is easier to do and still feels productive, whereas the latter is harder and uncomfortable.
 Unless the flaw is going to ruin your business - and few do - err on the side of getting things done \[34\].

 I like the idea of rough consensus because I ~~care about very little~~ prefer efficient meetings.
 Since most organisations incentivise people to speak up, you usually end up with more opinions and objections than needed.
-While adopting a rough consensus approach may seem against the principle of inclusivity, I'd think it leads to more effective decision making.
+While adopting a rough consensus approach seems against the principle of inclusivity, it likely increases effecctiveness in decision making.

 **Shoutouts**